alexevanczuk/packs/README.md

 Usage: pks [OPTIONS] <COMMAND>

 Commands:
-  greet                           Just saying hi create                          Create a new pack check                           Look for violations in the codebase check-contents                  Check file contents piped to stdin update                          Update package_todo.yml files with the current violations validate                        Look for validation errors in the codebase add-dependency                  Add a dependency from one pack to another check-unnecessary-dependencies  Check for dependencies that when removed produce no violations. lint-package-yml-files          Lint package.yml files expose-monkey-patches           Expose monkey patches of the Ruby stdlib, gems your app uses, and your application itself delete-cache                    `rm -rf` on your cache directory, default `tmp/cache/packwerk` list-packs                      List packs based on configuration in packwerk.yml (for debugging purposes) list-included-files             List analyzed files based on configuration in packwerk.yml (for debugging purposes) list-definitions                List the constants that packs sees and where it sees them (for debugging purposes) help                            Print this message or the help of the given subcommand(s)
+  greet                             Just saying hi init                              Set up packs in this project create                            Create a new pack check                             Look for violations in the codebase check-contents                    Check file contents piped to stdin update                            Update package_todo.yml files with the current violations validate                          Look for validation errors in the codebase add-dependency                    Add a dependency from one pack to another update-dependencies-for-constant  Add missing dependencies for the pack that defines the constant check-unnecessary-dependencies    Check for dependencies that when removed produce no violations. add-dependencies                  Add everything a pack depends on (may cause cycles) lint-package-yml-files            Lint package.yml files expose-monkey-patches             Expose monkey patches of the Ruby stdlib, gems your app uses, and your application itself delete-cache                      `rm -rf` on your cache directory, default `tmp/cache/packwerk` list-packs                        List packs based on configuration in packwerk.yml (for debugging purposes) list-pack-dependencies            List packs that depend on a pack list-included-files               List analyzed files based on configuration in packwerk.yml (for debugging purposes) list-definitions                  List the constants that packs sees and where it sees them (for debugging purposes) help                              Print this message or the help of the given subcommand(s)

 Options:
       --project-root <PROJECT_ROOT>     Path for the root of the project [default: .]
   -d, --debug                           Run with performance debug mode -e, --experimental-parser             Run with the experimental parser, which gets constant definitions directly from the AST
       --no-cache                        Run without the cache (good for CI, testing) -p, --print-files                     Print to console when files begin and finish processing (to identify files that panic when processing files concurrently)
+      --disable-enforce-dependencies    Globally disable enforce_dependency
+      --disable-enforce-folder-privacy  Globally disable enforce_folder_privacy
+      --disable-enforce-layers          Globally disable enforce_layers
+      --disable-enforce-privacy         Globally disable enforce_privacy
-  -h, --help                         Print help
+      --disable-enforce-visibility      Globally disable enforce_visibility -h, --help                            Print help
   -V, --version                         Print version
 ```

 # Installation